Annurag09/Anurag09-To-Do-List/README.md

 The challenge is to build your own clone of a Trello board (Task Tracker Kanban).
 If you aren't familiar with Trello, this YouTube video gives a simple explanation: https://www.youtube.com/watch?v=AyfupeWS0yY&ab_channel=Trello

+# Installation

+You can run the app locally by running the following commands:

+    npm install (to install dependencies)
+    npm run start (to start a devserver at http://localhost:3000/)

+# Demo
+Lived demo available here:

 # Features
 - Auto sizing textareas